rsteckline/la-boulangerie/README.md

 3. Run `npm install` to install node dependencies
 4. Run `npm start` to start the development server
 5. Your web browser should navigate to http://localhost:3000/

-### :space_invader: Challenges
-- Looking for and then deciding to build our own bread APIs
-- Integrating an interactive mapping component with Leaflet
-- Creating two iterations, the first built for our C# API and this one for our Rails API

-### :dizzy: Wins
-- Utilizing Leaflet mapping with a custom GeoJSON file for our countries
-- Group teamwork made planning, communication, and collaboration very smooth
-- Refactoring this repo for a restructured JSON response after forking off the C# iteration